SleepingPills/bushhammer/server/NOTES.md

                        +--------------------+
 ```
 ## Server Session Proces
-1. Account holder creates token in the management console
+1. Account holder creates server token in the management console
 2. Token added to the game server config
-3. On startup, game server authenticates itself with the token
+3. On startup, game server authenticates with the Authenticator using the token
 3. Game server recieves unique server id and session key
 4. Game server forwards server id and session key to the master server
 5. Session key is used to share private user session data between Authenticator and Game Server
-6. SEssion key is used to share heartbeat data with master server
+6. Session key is used to share heartbeat data with master server

 ## User Session Process
 1. User selects server from the browser